collorg/halfORM/README.md

 ## Get a rapid description of the database structure

-Once connected to the database, you can easily have an overview of its structure:
+Once you are connected, you can easily have an overview of the structure of the database:

 ```py
 print(my_db)